-The valley gets narrow quickly after Pont Canavese but there’s no sense of the climb ahead beyond the white mountains high above, it just looks like you’re riding up a valley.
-There are clues in the white water of the river Orco that the road is rising but it’s not until Locana that the road rises meaningfully.
+The valley gets narrow quickly after Pont Canavese but there’s no sense of the climb ahead beyond the snowy mountains high above, it just looks like you’re riding up a valley.
+There are clues in the white water of the river Orco that the road is rising but it’s not until Locana that the road climbs meaningfully.
 Locana feels mildly oppressive, walled in by the valley.
 What do people live on here?

-The worst part of the ride is a long after Noasca.
-Forums say it’s Europe’s steepest tunnel, maybe but maybe not.
-It’s lit but I removed sunglasses, it’s dirty, dark and takes time and all the mountain charm has gone, this feels like a service road under Gotham City.
-Suddenly the side wall opens up to reveal pines and rocks and the Alpine reality.
-It takes time to climb but you’ll descend later wondering what the fuss was about, the gradient means you exit in no time.
+The worst part of the ride is a long tunnel after Noasca.
+Forums say it’s Europe’s steepest tunnel, maybe, maybe not.
+It’s lit but I removed sunglasses, it’s dirty, dark and takes time and all the mountain charm has gone, this feels like a service road under Gotham City but eventually the side wall opens up to reveal pines and rocks and the Alpine reality.
+It takes time to climb but you’ll descend later wondering what the fuss was about, the gradient means you fly through in no time.

-By now a pair of steep switchbacks mark a change and the road becomes more typically Alpine with open spaces, rocky meadows where cows graze and a horizon now lined by snowy peaks and ridges.
+By now a pair of steep switchbacks mark a change and the road becomes more typically Alpine with open spaces, rocky meadows with grazing cows and a horizon lined by snowy peaks and ridges.
 This is what you’ve come for.
 It’s from here on that the road transforms into a real mountain pass with sumptuous views and wild terrain.
-The road rises but there’s still no goal in sight, just a road tracing its way into the distance.
+The road rises but there’s still no goal in sight, just a road deliriously tracing its way into the distance.

 Onwards and upwards and rounding a bend brings a primitive restaurant and then a large dam, impressive in size but a reminder that the lakes are artificial especially as the wall is stamped “Citta di Torino” and a reminder of the millions living down below who count on this valley for water and electricity.
 Up and round a ridge and then a short descent and you pass another lake and cross its dam.
 By now it feels like you’ve made it into the mountain kingdom but there’s still a final four kilometres to go and it’s all uphill.
 It’s a rich landscape with varied rock formations, cliffs, pastures and the lakes to look at.

 It’s worth it for the views alone.
-There are high peaks and ridges meaning no view far across the Po plains to Turin, nor into France (the Col d’Iseran is just over the ridge) but you’re never hemmed in by the mountains, you’ll appreciate the sense of space and enormity.
+There are high peaks and ridges all around meaning no view far across the Po plains to Turin, nor into France (the Col d’Iseran is just over the ridge) but you’re never hemmed in by the mountains, you’ll appreciate the sense of space and enormity.